zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/coalesce-on-merge-update-expression.md

 # CoalesceOnMergeUpdateExpression

-The `CoalesceOnMergeUpdateExpression` allows you to not update any column if the specified value is `null` and it is not null in the database.
+The `CoalesceOnMergeUpdateExpression` allows you to not update any column in if the specified value is `null` and its database value is not null when `BulkMerge` method is executed.

 The following example will update only those columns in which the specified value is not null.